stretchgz/EMT2461-Arduino-Project/README.md

 The robotic car will move forward in a straight line and to avoid obstacles by using Sonar/Infrared/Laser Sensor.

-Additionally, we might use `Optical Encoders` to balance both motors' speed.

 ## Parts

 Component Name      |   Quantity